dhondta/python-tinyscript/docs/helpers.md

     - `archive`: this method allows to archive the project folder to a ZIP file in a given destination path, optionally encrypted using a given password (`password` argument) or by asking the user to enter one (with `ask=True`) ; by default, the project folder is removed after compression (this behavior can be disabled by using `remove=False`) and this method returns a new `ProjectPath` with the new path (to the ZIP file)
     - `create`: this creates the project structure given a dictionary describing it ; each key is a folder (with its content described with a subdictionary) or a file (if the value is `None`, meaning that an empty file is to be created, or the content of it)
     - `load` (the complementary method of `archive`): this allows to unzip an archive to a given destination given a password or by asking it ; by default, the ZIP archive is removed after decompression (this behavior can be disabled by using `remove=False`)
+    - `search`: this methods walks the file tree of the project path searching for matches based on the given pattern

-    The `todo` attribute allows to get a dictionary of all the "`#TODO: `" markers contained in the project.
+    The `fixme` and `todo` attributes allow to get a dictionary of respectively all the "`#FIXME: `" and "`#TODO: `" markers contained in the project.

 - `ts.PythonPath`: new class for dynamically loading Python modules, either directly from a file or from a folder